以下のセクションに沿って、CircleCI 上でのオープンソース プロジェクトのビルドに関するヒントとベスト プラクティスについて説明します。

 The following features and settings are especially useful for open source projects.

-Note: Even if this option is enabled, CircleCI will still build all commits from your project’s default branch.
+Note: Even if this option is enabled, CircleCI will still build all commits from your project’s default branch and tags

 Many open source projects accept PRs from forked repositories.
 Building these PRs is an effective way to catch bugs before manually reviewing changes.

 By default, CircleCI does not build PRs from forked repositories.
-To change this setting, go to the Advanced Settings of your project and set the Build forked pull requests option to On.
+To change this setting, go to the Project Settings>Advanced of your project and set the Build forked pull requests option to On.

 Running an unrestricted build in a parent repository can be dangerous.
 Projects often contain sensitive information, and this information is freely available to anyone who can push code that triggers a build.